SteveintheIoW/T-Display-S3-JK-BMS-BLE-to-Solis-CAN-Pylontech/README.md

 # Key Features
-- Connects wirelessly and reliably to the JK-BMS via BLE and outputs Pylontech LV CAN frames.
+- Connects wirelessly and reliably to the JK-BMS via BLE and then outputs Pylontech LV CAN frames.
-- Basic adjustment of Max charge current based on SOC and Delta Cell voltage improves cell balancing and extends Cell Cycle lifetime.
+- Basic adjustment of Max charge current based on SOC and Delta Cell voltage is used to improve cell balancing and hopefully extend Cell Cycle lifetime.
 - T-Display provides a number of pages showing BMS information, SOC, Cell voltages, Temperatures, Alarms etc in colour.
-- A simple touch pad inside the enclosure is used to cycle through different LCD pages.
+- A simple touch pad locaded inside the enclosure is used to wake the display and also cycle through different LCD pages.
-- Display backlight is dimmed after a timeout and then display is then slept to reduce power and avoid Pixel burn-in.
+- Display backlight is dimmed following a timeout period, the display is then disabled to reduce power and avoid Pixel burn-in.
 - A PCB has been created to fit a Multicomp MC001067 IP65 Polycarbonate Enclosure with clear lid and mounting flanges (55x82x80mm) .
 - Serial output supports monitoring and debugging.